minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

 But this his private resolution, was not so secretly concealed, but that the news soon reached the cars of his cousin PALMOS, son and heir of BLITHGORA, king of Egypt; who, being well pleased with the report, could reap no perfect rest, until he had engaged himself a participator of his cousin’s adventurous proceedings.
 He therefore went in Search of Thalmeno, and familiarly discovered to him the news he had heard of his intentions, which the young prince no sooner understood, but he was overjoyed that he had found so princely a partner of his future fortunes: in consequence of this meeting, they resolved to depart immediately; and furnishing themselves with such necessaries as were befitting for their voyage, they secretly departed, directing their course to Trapani, one of the principal ports of Cecilia; where finding

-The ROYAL ADVENTURERS.
 9

 a ship ready to sail, bound for Arabia, they instantly embarked, rejoicing that Fortune had so luckily provided for them a speedy passage, without making the king or the court in the least acquaint with their intentions.
 The young princes were soon missing, and for their absence, what sorrowful mournings and melancholy aggravations were seen in all places (especially in the palace royal) I leave to the delicate feelings of the susceptible reader.

-10 The ROYAL ADVENTURERS.
+10

-CHAP.
+## CHAP.
 II.

-After traveling through the Arabian deserts, they arrive at a castle inhabited by Florina, daughter of a Numidian king-, where making themselves known, their necessities are relieved, and furnished with means to pursue their travels
+>After traveling through the Arabian deserts, they arrive at a castle inhabited by Florina, daughter of a Numidian king-, where making themselves known, their necessities are relieved, and furnished with means to pursue their travels

 After a short and pleasant voyage, our royal adventurers attained the shore, and bountifully rewarding the crew, they betook themselves to their desperate adventures; where through the African deserts they so long had travelled, that at last, being destitute of food, and not finding wherewithal to suffice nature (these parts not being inhabited) passionately tracing these unknown groves, they exclaim upon the inhuman disasters of their miserable situation; but in vain; for they found no food to replenish their hungry

-The ROYAL ADVENTURERS.
-11
+[11]
 appetites, unless to have fed upon unknown roots which were not agreeable to their palates; yet hoping ere long to harbour themselves in some homely cottage where with rustic fare they might appease their hunger: upon the foundation of this hope they continued their journey, and at last came to the descent of a deep valley, where, with a faint courage, walking pensively through the thicket of an ancient forest, they espied the architecture of some domestic mansion, which to their sorrowful contemplations produced unexpected encouragement: resuming courage at this change of fortune, they directed their course to the outward gate, where they beheld an ancient castle, but so solitarily situated in the center of the forest, that the wind piercing through the branches of the lofty cedars, made such a mournful murmur, that the dolefulness thereof drove our

-12 The ROYAL ADVENTURERS.
+[12]

 young princes into a fit of effeminate despair; hunger so far constrained them, that they resolved to enter; and opening the outward gate, they pasted the first court without the appearance of any living creature; on entering the second, they beheld a spacious court richly paved with curious marble, which was circumferenced with a sumptuous arched gallery, propped by pillars of shining alabaster; casting their eyes a small distance, they discovered a lady, sweet and amiable, sitting under the shady leaves of a fig-tree, recreating her senses with the sweet found of a well-timed lute, to which she joined her ravishing voice.